theopin/ip/docs/README.md

 ## FAQ

 ### Q: How do I transfer my data to another computer?
-Transfer the folder /data containing **Duke** .txt into the directory of your other computer that contains ip.jar.
+Transfer the folder `/data` containing `duke.txt` into the directory of your other computer that contains ip.jar.
-The application will look out for the **Duke** .txt within that /data folder and fetch the tasks from there.
+The application will look out for the `duke.txt` within that `/data` folder and fetch the tasks from there.

 ## Command Summary